Bira/octopus-carnival/_drafts/demons/wir-mm-4e-babau.md

 the Blood war has a different explanation for its existence here.

 Anyway, shortly after getting to the Abyss, Graz'zt was corrupted by the seed of evil and decided to stay around and become a demon lord.
-His daughter Glasya was not pleased by that.
+Glasya, another archdevil and daughter of Asmodeus, was not pleased by that.
 She went after him and ran him through with her sword.
 When the drops of blood from that wound hit the ground of the Abyss, they became babaus, and their number was so great they drove Glasya back to the Hells, and their continued presence helped build Graz'zt's power base and make his claim to demon lordship stick.

 Being the spawn of Graz'zt, babaus are extraordinarily subtle and cunning for demons.
 This means they like to kidnap people to torture later instead of